-- (2) Continuing Practice As a prelude to individual repetition of the dialogues, you can divide the class into groups (according to the number of speakers in the mini) and have students practice choral reading, with each group reading the lines of one speaker.
+- (2) Continuing Practice As a prelude to individual repetition of the GEAs that are dialogues you can divide the class into groups (according to the number of speakers in the GEA) and have students practice choral reading, with each group reading the lines of one speaker.
 Next, assign individuals roles to read aloud, or ask for volunteers; the rest of the class listens, perhaps with books closed, as individuals read.
-As an alternative, students can be assigned specific roles to rehearse out of class and then present in class as a dramatization. - (3) Comprehension Check Most Minidiálogos are followed by a series of comprehension questions that test students' understanding of the mini.
+As an alternative, students can be assigned specific roles to rehearse out of class and then present in class as a dramatization. - (3) Comprehension Check Most GEAs are followed by a series of comprehension questions that test students' understanding of it.
 Typically, these comprehension questions also guide students toward using the new grammar point being introduced, but without requiring its active manipulation.
-For example, in the Minidiálogo in Gramática 3 (p.
-38 of the student text), students gain passive practice with -ar verbs via the minidialogues and by answering the questions, but students are not required to transform the wording when responding to questions or to use verb forms they have not yet seen.
-Note also that the Instructor's Edition frequently contains additional comprehension exercises and personalized questions based on the topic of the minidiálogo.
+For example, in the GEA in Gramática 9 (p.
+107), students gain passive practice with the forms and uses of demonstrative adjectives and pronouns via the dialogue itself and by answering the Comprensión questions, but students are not required to manipulate those forms or decide which ones to use in a given context.
+Note also that the Instructor's Edition frequently contains additional comprehension exercises and personalized questions based on the topic of a GEA.

-(4) Introduction of New Grammar Structures Phrases from the Minidiálogos can be used to initiate formal grammar presentation in a more focused way than would be achieved by manipulating new grammar in comprehension questions.
-Draw students' attention to grammatical patterns by asking several questions of the ¿Cómo se dice \\\\\? or ¿Qué significa \\\\\? type.
+(4) Introduction of New Grammar Structures Phrases from the GEAs can be used to initiate formal grammar presentation in a more focused way th an would be achieved by manipulating new grammar in comprehension questions.
+Draw students' att ention to grammatical patterns by asking several questions of the ¿Cómo se dice? or ¿Qu é significa? type.

-You may want to use phrases from the Minidiálogos to stimulate inferences about grammatical structures.
-The minidiálogo for -ar verbs (p.
-38 of the student text) can be used in this way to help students recognize personal endings.
-Since Exercise B in Vocabulario: Preparación (p.
-29) uses yo forms and introduces third-person forms, students are equipped to recognize the -o ending that accompanies the subject pronoun yo.
+You may want to use phrases from the GEAs to stimulate inferences about grammatical structures.
+The GEA in Gramática 30 (p.
+327) can be used in that way to help students start to think about the different uses of the preterite and imperfect.
+In fact, the Comprensión activity asks them to do just that.
 (See "Presenting Grammar" that follows for a more thorough discussion of this kind of presentation.)